tarleb/perevir/README.md

 </div>
 ````

-It is advisable to use HTML divs instead of pandoc's own fenced
+It is advisable to use HTML div tags instead of pandoc's own fenced
 divs syntax, as fenced divs are not supported on most development
 platforms and perevirky become less readable when viewed there.
 Perevir disables fenced divs when rewriting perevirky with `-a`.